 See Note 2 to each of the Financial Statements for a description of the most significant changes in the scope of consolidation and in the companies included in it during each financial period.
-See Notes 2.i) and 4 to the 2020 Interim Consolidated Financial Statements, Note 5 to the 2019 Audited Consolidated Financial Statements and Note 6 to the 2018 Audited Consolidated Financial Statements for details on the most significant business combinations.
+See Note 6 to the 2020 Audited Consolidated Financial Statements, Note 5 to the 2019 Audited Consolidated Financial Statements and Note 6 to the 2018 Audited Consolidated Financial Statements for details on the most significant business combinations.

-The legal entities acquired have been fully consolidated within the Group as of their respective acquisition dates such that the corresponding impact of the operations of such entities has been reflected in the Group's consolidated income statement since their respective acquisition dates and the value of all of their assets and liabilities has been included in the Group's consolidated balance sheet, as of the end of the reporting period in which they were acquired.
-Given the significance of these acquisitions, the financial condition and results of operations as of and for the financial periods discussed in this Prospectus are not fully comparable and may not be indicative of the Group's future business, financial condition or results of operations.
+The legal entities acquired by the Group have been fully consolidated within it as of the dates of completion of the transactions by means of which they were acquired, such that the corresponding impact of the operations of such entities has been reflected in the Group's consolidated income statement since their respective acquisition dates and the value of all of their assets and liabilities has been included in the Group's consolidated balance sheet, as of the end of the reporting period in which they were acquired.